 Number and Ages of Children

-While the number of children does not directly affect your premium, it should influence the sum insured.
-More children and younger children mean higher replacement childcare costs over a longer period, requiring more cover to adequately protect the family.
+While the number of children does not directly affect your premium, it should heavily influence the sum insured.
+More children and younger children mean higher replacement childcare costs over a longer period.
+Factor each child's care needs into your cover calculation.

 📋